HassanHany99/LMS_Console/README.md

-﻿# Library Management System 📚
+# Library Management System

+## 📚 Project Overview

-A simple console app using C# and Entity Framework Core to manage books, authors, students, and borrow operations.
+A Console Application built with **C#** and **Entity Framework Core** to manage library operations such as books, authors, students, and borrowing transactions in a clean and organized way.

-## Features:
-- CRUD for Authors, Books, Students
-- Borrow & Return books
-- EF Core with SQL Server
+---

-## Technologies:
+## ⚙️ Technologies Used

-- C#
+- Programming Language: C# (.NET 8.0)
-- EF Core
+- ORM: Entity Framework Core
-- SQL Server
+- Database: SQL Server (LocalDB or any version)
-- Linq
+- IDE: Visual Studio / Visual Studio Code

+---

-## Usage:
+## 🛠 Features

+- Add, update, delete, and list books
+- Manage authors and students
+- Borrow and return books with inventory updates
+- Clean architecture using Services to separate business logic from UI
+- Full CRUD operations on all entities

+---

+## 🚀 How to Run

-1. Clone the repo
+1. **Clone the repository**
-2. Run the app using Visual Studio
+2. **Run in your Ide**